ConservationInternational/trends.earth/LDMP/help/source/training/tutorial_registration.rst

    :align: center

 5. After registering, you will receive an email from api@trends.earth with your password.
 If you don't see the email in your inbox after 15-20 seconds, please check your spam folder in case the email was sent there.
 Once you receive this email , click on **Step 2: Enter login**.
 This will bring up a dialog asking for your email and password.
-Enter your email address and the password you received from api@trends.earth and click **Ok**:
+Enter your email address and the password you received from api@trends.earth and click **Ok**.

 .. image:: /static/documentation/settings/login.png
    :align: center